collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Checking Out Remote Branches

-Even though the command line instructions are for reviewing pull requests locally, they are really for remote branches in general.
+Even though the command line instructions say they are for reviewing pull requests locally, they are really for remote branches in general.

 Like we said earlier, anyone with write permission to a feature branch or pull request branch can work on them in much the same way.
 The main difference is that with a pull request branch, a maintainer will decide whether  to merge the branch into the branch it is intended to be merged with.